 As many others have already commented, it was disappointing to witness this potentially interesting discussion descend into an unnecessarily semi-confrontational debate.
-The host Kirst Wark facilitated the discussion as if she was dealing with less-than-forthcoming politicians and the designer Neville Brody was obssessed by some cultural/political observation about the last 25 years since Thatcher came into government and seemed intent on undermining David’s work and observations, dismissively commenting that some of it was just “pretty pictures”.
+The host Kirsty Wark facilitated the discussion as if she was dealing with less-than-forthcoming politicians and the designer Neville Brody was obsessed by some cultural/political observation about the last 25 years since Thatcher came into government and seemed intent on undermining David’s work and observations, dismissively commenting that some of it was just “pretty pictures”.

 The core reason for this segment was supposed to be about profiling the emergence of visualisation and its importance in making the vast amounts of data we are faced with these days more accessible and engaging through innovative and effective information design methods.
 Unfortunately, it didn’t quite work out this way, but at least it put the subject on a mainstream platform and stirred more debate which is always a good thing.

 [Incidentally, David McCandless has kindly agreed to be the subject of a future Visualisation Insights article, so watch this space…]

 Finally, Creative Review have followed up David’s appearance last night with their own article reflecting on the discussion, presented in the context of one of their previous posts concerning Barnbrook’s Little Book of Shocking Global Facts – they included a mention about my article about this subject ‘Worst graph design ever?‘.

 They also took the opportunity to put down a marker for the September issue which will include an article by Nicholas Felton about visualisation design which should be a fascinating read.

 I’m allowing a bit of self indulgence today as I celebrate 6 months of Visualising Data.